brianleroux/xui/README.md

 TODO
 ---

+- look into lib loading / extend method buggyness
 - more tests
+- doc for dom
+- doc for event
+- doc for fx
+- doc for style
+- doc for xhr
+- doc for xui core methods
 - a more comprehensive exmaple application
 - dynamic TODO lists (no shit)
 - inspect and generate example from markdown